sharON

 Managing Director PTV CEE PTV GROUP

 Member of the board of the Polish branch of PTV GROUP.
-Mobility Expert.
-Performed some of the largest implementations of intelligent transportation systems in Poland.
+Expert in the field of mobility.
+She carried out some of the largest implementations of intelligent transport systems in Poland.

 Jakub Janiszewski